gornskew/lisply-mcp/README.md

-to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming. *For this project we have coined the term "Lisply" to refer to a lightweightprotocol which any Lisp or Lisp-like environment can implement for compatibility with this Lisply-MCP adapter.
+to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming. *For this project we have coined the term "Lisply" to refer to a lightweightprotocol which any Lisp or Lisp-like environment [or "SYSTEM?"] can implement for compatibility with this Lisply-MCP adapter.

 If you configure this adapter without specifying a backend container, image name (or host/port for a remote Lisply service), then by